openxc/openxc-python/docs/tools/control.rst

 ========================================

-:program:`openxc-control` is a command-line tool that can send control messages to an attached CAN translator.
+:program:`openxc-control` is a command-line tool that can send control messages to an attached vehicle interface.

 Basic use
 =========